Finalist for the 2016 John W. Dafoe book prize for non-fiction

-Gordon Laxer is the founding Director and former head of Parkland Institute at the University of Alberta in Edmonton.
+I am the founding Director and former head of Parkland Institute at the University of Alberta in Edmonton.
 Parkland is a non-corporate research institute that does public policy research to serve the public interest.
-When the Conservatives ruled Alberta, the Globe and Mail called Parkland Alberta’s ‘unofficial opposition’.
+When the Progressive Conservatives ruled Alberta under Ralph Klein, the Globe and Mail called Parkland Alberta’s ‘unofficial opposition’.
 Parkland’s mission has been to change the political culture of Alberta.

-Gordon is a socially-engaged, public intellectual.
-His op eds have been published in the Globe and Mail, the Toronto Star, the Edmonton Journal, the Calgary Herald, the Montreal Gazette, the Vancouver Sun, the Province (Vancouver), the Winnipeg Free Press, the Victoria Times Colonist, the Hill Times, the Saint John Chronicle Herald, the St. John’s Telegram, Canadian Dimension, and other publications.
-He has been interviewed a number of times on venues such as the CBC’s The Current, As it Happens, and the House.
-He served on the board of the Council of Canadians from 2004 to 2009.
+I am a socially-engaged, public intellectual.
+My op eds have been published in the Globe and Mail, the Toronto Star, the Edmonton Journal, the Calgary Herald, the Montreal Gazette, the Vancouver Sun, the Province (Vancouver), the Winnipeg Free Press, the Victoria Times Colonist, the Hill Times, the Saint John Chronicle Herald, the St. John’s Telegram, Canadian Dimension, and other publications.
+I have been interviewed a number of times on venues such as the CBC’s The Current, As it Happens, and the House, and served on the board of the Council of Canadians from 2004 to 2009.